 Dogwoods as Ornamental Trees

-Dogwood trees will adapt to your natural soil, even if it’s sandy or heavy in clay.
+Dogwood Trees will adapt to your natural soil, even if it’s sandy or heavy in clay.
 However, they do benefit from soil that’s slightly acidic.
 You can amend your soil by adding a little organic matter to it.
 Keep your soil moist, but not oversaturated.
-Dogwoods are pretty drought tolerant, but will need some water during times of prolonged heat and droughts.
+Dogwoods are pretty drought tolerant, but they will need some water during times of prolonged heat and droughts.

-Every few days feel the soil around your trees, if it’s close to drying out then give your tree a slow deep watering.
-Pay attention to the weather in your area to have an idea of how much rain fall your plants are receiving.
+Every few days feel the soil around your trees.
+If it’s close to drying out, then give your tree a slow, deep watering.
+Pay attention to the weather in your area to have an idea of how much rainfall your plants are receiving.